ReckTy/Steam-Quick-Switch/README.md

 # Steam Quick Switch

 ## Description
-Steam Quick Switch is a software designed to help switching between multiple Steam-accounts.
+Steam Quick Switch is a software designed to make it faster switching between multiple Steam-accounts.

 ## Usage
 Before you start using the software, you should know that SQS can easily be accessed using the [ALT + Q]-Hotkey.

 When you start SQS you can see four buttons at the top.
 These are: The Home-tab, The Manage-tab, The Hotkey-Button and The Settings-tab.

+At the Home-tab, you simply press what ever

 ## Privacy